vatesongs/songs-from-the-next-day-to-this-day/songs-from-the-next-day-to-this-day.md

 cause I fear that this link could end.

 May Low help me love more and more <br>
-Low's feet on my head, and the yoke, <br>
+Low's foot on my head, and the yoke, <br>
 and the rope, help me not to choke. <br>
 May Low help me go back to shore.